deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 ---
 title: Instant anonymous onboarding and push notifications
 author: holga,r10s
-image: ../assets/blog/2024-03-notiheart.png
+image: ../assets/blog/secure-decent-delta.png
 ---

 XXX insert small video of Android start+chat-profile screen+initial chat list

-Quite the milestone in our 6+ years long project history: you can now start chatting without a pre-existing e-mail address.
+A big milestone in our 6+ years long project history: you can now start chatting without a pre-existing e-mail address.
 The new Delta Chat releases (1.46) introduce "Instant onboarding" with a growing set of [chatmail servers](/chatmail).
-New users just need to provide a name and optionally an avatar, and hit "Agree and continue" to create their chat profile instantly and experience a reliable, secure and fast messaging experience ...
+New users need to provide only a name and optionally an avatar, and hit "Agree and continue" to create their chat profile instantly and enjoy a reliable, secure and fast messaging experience.
+However, you still need to find chat partners ...

-## How to get into contact securely with another Delta Chat user?
+## How to get into securely chatting with another Delta Chat user?

 XXX insert screenshot of an invite-qr screen with share button

 When using default onboarding with [chatmail servers](/en/chatmail) you can only send out end-to-end encrypted messages.
-You can get to a secure chat with others
+Here is how you can setup a secure chat:

-- by adding a new contact through a QR code scan, or
+- add a new contact through a QR code scan, or

-- by sharing your own contact info as an "invite link" that any receiver who has installed Delta Chat can tap to start a chat with you, or
+- share your own contact info as an "invite link" that any receiver who has installed Delta Chat can tap to start a chat with you, or

-- by sharing a "group chat invite" that any receiver who has installed Delta Chat can tap to join the group, or
+- share a "group chat invite"
+  that any receiver who has installed Delta Chat can tap to join the group, or

-- by being otherwise joined to a group chat which allows securely messaging any group member.
+- by being otherwise joined to a secure group chat that enables messaging any group member.

-All four ways of starting a chat provide "guaranteed end-to-end encryption" which is secure against compromised servers or networks.
+These ways of starting a chat result in "guaranteed end-to-end encryption" which is secure against compromised servers or networks.
-Even if you are using a classic e-mail server we recommend to use these methods.
+Therefore, even if you are using a classic e-mail server we recommend to use these methods.
 See the [2024 security analysis from ETH Zuerich researchers](https://delta.chat/en/2024-03-25-crypto-analysis-securejoin) for more info.

-Note that no central key server or infrastructure is required and secure chat setup works in mesh networks in the Amazon Rain Forest as well as in regions that are cut off from the wider Internet.
+Secure chat setup also works in mesh networks in the Amazon Rain Forest as well as in regions that are cut off from the wider Internet and where users can only access a local e-mail or chatmail server.
+No central key server or global infrastructure is required.

 ## New: Introduce a contact by attaching a "VCard"